Smartphone Projector Calculator

 All you have to do is measure the distance of your DIY smartphone projector from the wall, as well as the distance of your smartphone to the lens.
 Try to do this so that you measure to the center of the lens and not to its surface, as shown below:

-Then, using the UV method, which is derived from the thin lens equation, we can then find the focal length of our lens using the equation below:
+Then, using the UV method, which is derived from the, we can then find the focal length of our lens using the equation below:

 f = u * v /(u + v)